Malay Peninsula: Ecology

-The Malay Peninsula is covered with tropical moist forests.
+The Malay Peninsula is covered with tropical moist broadleaf forests.
 Lowland forests are dominated by dipterocarp trees, while montane forests are home to evergreen trees in the beech family (Fagaceae), Myrtle family (Myrtaceae), laurel family (Lauraceae), tropical conifers, and other plant families.

 The peninsula's forests are home to thousands of species of animals and plants.
 Several large endangered mammals inhabit the peninsula – Asian elephant (Elephas maximus), gaur (Bos gaurus), tiger (Panthera tigris), sun bear (Helarctos malayanus), Malayan tapir (Tapirus indicus), clouded leopard (Neofelis nebulosa), and siamang (Symphalangus syndactylus).
 The Sumatran rhinoceros (Dicerorhinus sumatrensis) once inhabited the forests, but Malaysia's last rhinoceroses died in 2019, and the species' few remaining members survive only in Sumatra.

 The peninsula is home to several distinct ecoregions.
-The Tenasserim-South Thailand semi-evergreen rain forests cover the northern peninsula, including the Tenasserim Hills and the Isthmus of Kra, and extend to the coast on both sides of the isthmus.
+The Tenasserim–South Thailand semi-evergreen rain forests cover the northern peninsula, including the Tenasserim Hills and the Isthmus of Kra, and extend to the coast on both sides of the isthmus.

 The Kangar-Pattani floristic boundary crosses the peninsula in southern Thailand and northernmost Malaysia, marking the boundary between the large biogeographic regions of Indochina to the north and Sundaland and Malesia to the south.
 The forests north of the boundary are characterized by seasonally-deciduous trees, while the Sundaland forests have more year-round rainfall and the trees are mostly evergreen.
 Peninsular Malaysia is home to three terrestrial ecoregions.
-The Peninsular Malaysian montane rain forests ecoregion covers the mountains above 1000 meters elevation.
+The Peninsular Malaysian montane rain forests ecoregion covers the mountains above 1,000 meters elevation.
 The lowlands and hills are in the Peninsular Malaysian rain forests ecoregion.
 The Peninsular Malaysian peat swamp forests include distinctive waterlogged forests in the lowlands on both sides of the peninsula.

 Extensive mangroves line both coasts.
 The Myanmar Coast mangroves are on the western shore of the peninsula, and the Indochina mangroves on the eastern shore.